royyandzakiy/cmake-dll-example/README.md

 A minimal example demonstrating how to create and use a DLL with CMake on Windows.

+## Why is this interesting?
+`Real business case`: You want to create a library (.dll) that you will sell to different clients.
+You will ship the .dll as the end product, and clients will create their own custom applications while utilizing the library that you have created.

 ## Project Structure
 ```
 cmake-dll-example/